Volunteering with Raise Advice is a rewarding way to support your community

 This informal interview typically lasts around 30 mins.

-Why do I need to do induction training?
+Why do I need induction training?

 Your induction will be used to cover office protocols and important issues such as Safeguarding, Confidentiality, Data Protection and Equality & Diversity – these are essential policies that all staff & volunteers must adhere to whilst at Raise.

-What else will the training cover?
+What else does the training cover?

 You’ll receive a sound understanding of how Raise works and your important place within the organisation.
 We shall also speak about our commitment to you as a new volunteer, and what we expect in return in terms of your commitment and behaviour.